Even though it was a rainy and chilly day, we still took Detroit by storm (quite literally!) Our first stop was the

 Upon arriving at Cobo Hall, we decided to utilize their rooftop parking for around $15.
 We discovered it was pretty convenient as you simply walked a couple rows, took the elevator down 5 floors and you were inside the hall.
 It was also cheaper than other non-Cobo affiliated parking areas.
-Additional Cobo garage parking is located on Washington and Congress streets (see the map).
+Additional Cobo garage parking is located on Washington and Congress streets.

 A note to the wise: Do not park on the street unless you are at a meter that you can closely monitor or you WILL be towed…we can personally vouch for this.
-The experience of paying for a taxi to drop you off in a less than optimal area, waiting for your car, paying the exorbitant fine and risking possible damage to your vehicle from the tow truck just isn’t worth it.
+The experience of paying for a taxi to drop you off in a less than optimal area in the dark, waiting for your car, paying the exorbitant fine and risking possible damage to your vehicle from the tow truck just isn’t worth it.

 Don’t get me wrong, I love cars, but my exuberance level exponentially decreases after about two hours.
 Even with delicious hot crunchy candied almonds. mmmmm almonds.